mikadosoftware/importantexperiments4kids/README.rst

   Name:: Calculating the size of the Earth

   History::
-        <some notes on Erastothenes and why Columbus wanted to
+        <some notes on Eratosthenes and why Columbus wanted to
          sail round the world>

   Age group::